paazmaya/naginata.fi/content/en/koryu.md

 The training outfits are somewhat identical with the one exception being the tightening band in the sleeves, which is not present in the Jikishinkageryū version.
-During the demonstrations, usually a black jacket is worn and its sleeves are tied so they would not interfer with the action.
+During the demonstrations, usually a black jacket is worn and its sleeves are tied so they would not interfere with the action.

 The practitioners of koryu are suggested to study Atarashii Naginata due to their historical relations.
 Equally the students of Atarashii Naginata are encouraged to